-By Adalyn S. Holden,
+By Adalyn S. Holden.

-His strength for all my weakness,

-His joy when cares oppress,

-His blessed presence with me

-Through every wilderness;

-His faith when shadows deepen,

-His patience in delay,

-To help my sad infirmities;

-His Spirit when I pray.
+His strength for all my weakness, His joy when cares oppress, His joy when cares oppress, His blessed presence with me Through every wilderness; His faith when shadows deepen, His patience in delay, To help my sad infirmities; His Spirit when I pray.

-His peace amid confusion,

-His power to make me whole,

-The precious Blood of Jesus
+His peace amid confusion, His power to make me whole, The precious Blood of Jesus

 For body and for soul.

-His grace in times of testing,

-My faith in Him to prove,
+His grace in times of testing, My faith in Him to prove, but we fear there is not a due appreciation of, and desire for, the wisdom that cometh from above, nor the humble selfdepreciation which leads to a complete dependence upon God, who promises to guide the meek in judgment.

-And over me His banner

-Of vast, unchanging love
+And over me His banner Of vast, unchanging love

 Hallelujah!
 Hallelujah!
 Oh, praise His mighty Name!

-This great, victorious JESUS

-Is forevermore the same.
+This great, victorious JESUS Is forevermore the same.